-In 2019, the key topics of the Finance and Audit Committee included, amongst others, internal and external financial reporting, external audit, matters of controlling, compliance and risk management.
-The Finance and Audit Committee met 5 times for an average meeting length of approximately 4 1⁄2 hours.
-One member was excused for one meeting.
+In 2020, the key topics of the Finance and Audit Committee included, amongst others, internal and external financial reporting, Covid-19 business continuity, external audit, matters of controlling, compliance and risk management.
+The Finance and Audit Committee met 5 times, once in person and 4 times via video conference for an average meeting length of approximately 3 3/4 hours with all members in attendance.
+In addition 16 Covid-19 "response team" calls were conducted with the CEO and CFO.
 The chairperson of the Finance and Audit Committee reports at every Board meeting on the Finance and Audit Committee activities and findings.